How to Create an Earth Day Worthy Garden

 If you want to have stones, just remember that the quarrying of real granit stones, have caused severe damage to the environment and habitats.
 Try the artificial ones if you must have stones.

 Hogweed is one of the most beautiful wild plants I know, but one has to be careful touching it.
 Some people are very sensitive for the Hogweed's burning skin capacity.
-I have no troubles touching it, but one of my friends only have to look at it to get her skin burned.
+I have no troubles touching it, but one of my friends only have - so to speak - to look at it to get her skin burned.
 It's much more painful than the sting of stinging nettles, but somehow the hogweed loves me.

 Woodpeckers just love dead trees